HydroModPy/HydroModPy/docs/source/architecture/overview/test-inventory.rst

        pull-request diff coverage, and per-flag breakdowns when uploads are available.
    * - Codecov pull-request comment
-     - The review-time summary for a PR: project coverage, patch coverage, changed files, and any threshold failures.
+     - The review-time summary when a pull-request workflow uploads coverage.
+The current optimized gate keeps coverage on scheduled suites rather than every PR.
    * - Local ``coverage report --show-missing``
      - The direct local view after running tests with coverage.
 It prints missing lines per Python file.